 Generally, only one shot of espresso is used in a cappuccino, but most coffee shops put two in and have a specific espresso machines which brew two shots at once.
 Often chocolate powder is dusted on the top, too, to make it even sweeter.

 Like espressos, cappuccinos also originated in Italy in the early 1900s.
 Like lattes, they came about as coffee machinery developed that allowed a greater variety of coffees to be created.
 Cappuccinos are great for those who like luxurious drinks and appreciate the smooth velvet texture the milk foam provides.
 This is a much gentler way to wake up in the morning than an espresso, and it’s typically enjoyed by people in their 20s and 30s.

+When it comes to making espresso vs cappuccino you'll find the espresso is much simpler.
 The best way to make espresso at home is with a machine.
 You can make similar coffees, but the only true espresso at home is with an espresso machine.

 - 1Grind your beans

 You’ll want to use dark roast beans for this and grind them up finely.
 You’ll need about 6-8 grams of beans for a single and 15 grams of beans for a double espresso.
 Make sure you grind them on the finest setting possible.